sharifahstella/LITA_Class_Documentation/README.md

   2. Visualization
   3. Data Analysis

-I have learnt the basics of data analysis with MUSHIN AHMED at the incubator hub training with the Ladies In Tech Africa(LITA).Therefore below is the the break down of what i learnt
+I have learnt the basics of data analysis with MUSHIN AHMED at the incubator hub training with the Ladies In Tech Africa(LITA).

-i.
-Repoting with Pivot Tables and charts 2:

-I explore even more advanced techniques and tips for creating professional-grade reports that effectively communicate your data insights.I fully mastered pivot tables and charts, offering the tools and knowledge to create dynamic, interactive, and insightful reports.
+- Repoting with Pivot Tables and charts 2:I explore even more advanced techniques and tips for creating professional-grade reports that effectively communicate the data insights.I fully mastered pivot tables and charts, offering the tools and knowledge to create dynamic, interactive, and insightful reports.

 ### 3. Implementation